 The Truth About Baby Boomers: You Can Be Who You Want to Be

-The crux of these articles was that, as we age, we have more choices than ever before.
+As we age, we have more choices than ever before.
 In the United States, particularly, for many years, 65 was the age in which the implicit message was “time to retire.”

-In those articles I make the point that though this decision may continue to be the choice for many, the beauty of living in the 21st century comes with the availability of other options.
+Although this decision may continue to be the choice for many, the beauty of living in the 21st century comes with the availability of other options.
 Yes, at one time, a person working past the age of 65 was viewed as an anomaly.

 Role Models and Trail Blazers